 Education providers and services have high expectations for those they work with, and continually assess their own work practices to find opportunities for improvement.

-A Student Engagement Policy should outline a range of evidence-based strategies that a school will use to positively engage students in learning and intervene early when problems arise.
+A policy should outline a range of evidence-based strategies that a school will use to positively engage students in learning and intervene early when problems arise.

 Research shows that engagement strategies work best when they extend beyond wellbeing and disciplinary approaches.
 Schools may like to also reference teaching, learning and assessment strategies, with a focus on personalised learning and the use of technology.

-Engagement strategies can be categorised and presented in the Student Engagement Policy as:
+Engagement strategies can be categorised and presented in the policy as:

 universal (school-wide) engagement strategies that create safe, inclusive and empowering environments that foster an enthusiasm for learning and support student wellbeing